any-docs/css/content/guides/grid_layout/grid_template_areas/index.md

 ### Displaying the image on the other side of the box

 We might want to be able to display our box with the image the other way around.
-To do this, we redefine the grid to put the `1fr` track last, and flip the values in {{cssxref("grid-template-areas")}}.
+To do this, we redefine the grid to put the `1fr` track last, and flip the values in `grid-template-areas`.

 ```css
 * {